tw-haiven/haiven/README.md

 ```

 Only embeddings is mandatory.
 When chat or vision are not set, the app will show a dropdown allowing the user to select the model to use.

+### 5. Add custom interaction modes

+Because the application uses Gradio, a frontend framework that is meant for quick UI prototyping with machine learning models, it is quite easy to add additional tabs and UI elements to the application.
+Beyond the interaction modes available, you can think about what other more custom interactions would be helpful to your delivery team.

+The code shows one common example: Querying a database with natural language.
+You can adapt that to be connected to your own database, e.g. a database in a test environment, to be used by testers, new team members who are not familiar with the schema yet, or even business stakeholders.